 Outreach efforts each year include the Island County Fair with a large display of juried weaving, dyeing, surface design, felting, basketry, spinning and handspun knitted items.
 Looms are warped for people to weave and spinning is demonstrated.

 Guild members also teach, demonstrate or hang displays in libraries, shops, theaters and festivals on Whidbey Island, Fidalgo Island, the Olympic Peninsula or wherever we are asked to provide fiber art in the region.

-The Guild helped organize the Coupeville Art Center and continues to support it as the Pacific Northwest Art School.
-Our annual Uncommon Threads exhibition and sale of fiber art is held at Greenbank Farm the first Friday and Saturday in November.
+Our annual Uncommon Threads exhibition and sale of fiber art is held at the Nordic Hall in Coupeville the first Friday and Saturday in November.

 An auction of member-donated yarn or equipment at the December potluck meeting is the only fundraiser of the year.

 The Guild hosts a two-day communal Spin-In on the first weekend of April with a lecture, teaching session and vendors for a large audience drawn from neighboring states and Canada.